 In a Spring Statement otherwise light on announcements, Philip Hammond pulled a small rabbit from his hat for the police.
 In light of rising knife crime, the Chancellor announced that the police would receive an extra £100 million in 2019/20.

 More money helps, but police forces will struggle to use it to address the underlying causes of knife crime.
-Instead, this illustrates a bigger problem with the way this Government has managed public services – responding to a cycle of foreseeable crises with injections of emergency cash – which has become a feature of budgets since the 2015 Spending Review.
+Instead, this illustrates a bigger problem with the way this Government has managed public services.
+Our analysis from Performance Tracker – produced in partnership with the Chartered Institute of Public Finance and Accountancy – has shown that this government has responded

 The Chancellor’s announcement was the culmination of a painfully predictable pattern.
 Following a series of high-profile stabbings covered in the media, the Government was forced to acknowledge public concern about levels of knife crime, ultimately responding with an injection of emergency cash as a sticking plaster.